UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Per-kWh Charge

 This is the variable portion of your delivery fees and the one that impacts your household wallet the most.
-For every single kilowatt-hour (kWh) of electricity you consume, the utility charges a specific CenterPoint per kWh delivery rate (currently 4.9993 cents).
+For every single kilowatt-hour (kWh) of electricity you consume, the utility charges a specific rate (currently 4.9993 cents).
 This means in the hot summer months when your electricity usage spikes, your delivery charges will naturally rise right alongside it.
 It acts as a strict multiplier: the more power you draw from the grid, the more you pay to have it delivered.

-How CenterPoint Rates Compare to Other Texas TDUs
+How CenterPoint Compares to Other Texas TDUs

 If you are relocating across Texas, you might notice that utility delivery charges vary significantly depending on your zip code.
 Regulators approve different rates for each regional utility based on the unique costs of maintaining their specific grid infrastructure.
 Houston residents often ask how their costs stack up against cities like Dallas or Corpus Christi.